 As one of the central elements of our business strategy and clinical development approach, we seek to screen and identify subsets of patients with molecular or genetic alterations who may derive meaningful benefit from our product candidates.
 To achieve this, certain of our programs will require the development and commercialization of a companion diagnostic.
 We rely on third-party collaborators for development of companion diagnostics for use in clinical trials and, if successful, will rely on third-party collaborators for development of companion diagnostics for commercialization of our product candidates.
 Companion diagnostics are developed in conjunction with clinical programs for the associated product and are subject to regulation as medical devices.
-For example, for tipifarnib for the treatment of HRAS mutant HNSCC, we and our third-party collaborators are working to develop and validate a qPCR-based assay, to identify patients with HRAS mutant tumors, and to prepare and submit an IDE for use of the companion diagnostic in our planned AIM-HN clinical trial in this indication.
-In our ongoing Phase 2 clinical trial of tipifarnib in HRAS mutation HNSCC, patients are currently being enrolled based on information from the clinical sites on the patients' tumor HRAS mutation status.
-Typically, this information is being obtained by the clinical sites from NGS panels used by the site to characterize patients' tumors.
-The results of NGS panels being currently used at our clinical sites may not be accurate or consistent across sites, and our development of tipifarnib or a companion diagnostic may be delayed or complicated by a change in assay methodology.
+For example, for tipifarnib for the treatment of HRAS mutant HNSCC, we and our third-party collaborators have obtained an IDE for use of a qPCR-based assay to identify patients with HRAS mutant tumors as the companion diagnostic in AIM-HN in this indication.
+Patients can also be enrolled based on information on the patients' tumor HRAS mutantion status obtained by the clinical sites from NGS panels used by the site or third parties to characterize patients' tumors.
+Additionally, we have introduced a minimum tumor HRAS mutant allele frequency as an entry criteria for enrollment in AIM-HN.
+The results of NGS panels used by our clinical sites may not be accurate or consistent across sites and may not be consistent with results obtained from our companion diagnostic, and our development of tipifarnib or a companion diagnostic may be delayed or complicated as a result.